jadgle/cayo_simulator/README.md

 The colony is modeled as a **system of interacting agents**, where each individual is influenced by both **endogenous** (social interactions) and **exogenous** (environmental) forces.

-### **Endogenous Forces (Social Interactions)**
-Agents interact within a local neighborhood, consisting of a fixed number of closest agents, including a leader.
-The forces considered include:
+- Agents interact within a **local neighborhood**, consisting of a fixed number of closest agents, including a leader.
+The forces considered include a **long-range attraction** and **short-range repulsion**.
+The idea is that macaques want to maintain some level of **group cohesion** while preventing overcrowding and collisions.

-- **Attraction:** Macaques are attracted to each other beyond a certain distance to maintain group cohesion.
-- **Repulsion:** Short-range repulsion prevents overcrowding and collisions.
+- Agents are also influenced by the **environment**, in this case the **moving storm**.
+This is represented in our model as a **wind-induced perpendicular movement** combined with a **repulsion from the storm center**.
+- The colony has a **hierarchical social structure**, where groups of macaques follow a **leader**.
+  - Leaders are assumed to be **experienced elders** with knowledge of extreme events and safe routes.
+  - Macaques with **stronger social ties**—especially those with access to leaders—are more likely to **survive the hurricane** due to knowledge of safe areas.
-- **Leader-Follower Dynamics:** Leaders have stronger attraction influence, guiding the group towards safe areas.
+  - To reflect this, a subset of agents (**leaders**) is introduced with **anticipation capabilities**, allowing them to predict the storm trajectory within a short time window.
+Leaders also exert a **stronger attraction influence**, guiding the group towards safe areas.

-### **Exogenous Forces (Environmental Influence)**
-The environment exerts external influences on the macaques, including:

-- **Wind Influence:** A force pushing individuals perpendicular to the wind direction, simulating the storm's impact.
-- **Storm Repulsion:** A repulsive force from the storm center, increasing as the storm approaches.
-- **Leader Anticipation:** Leaders can foresee the storm trajectory within a short time window, adjusting their movement accordingly.

 ## Simulations